jaames/flipnote.js/www/src/content/docs/web-components.md

 ## JavaScript API

-The webcomponent implements nearly all of the {@link Player} API functionality, which can be useful for controling the player via JavaScript.
+The webcomponent implements nearly all of the [Player](/api/classes/player/) API functionality, which can be useful for controlling the player via JavaScript.
 To access this, first we need to give the player element a unique identifier that can be targeted from JavaScript, like an `id` attribute:

 ```html
 <flipnote-player id="player" src="./path/to/some/flipnote.kwz"></flipnote-player>